mtoensing/es-theme-art-book-4-3/README.md

-# Art Book 4:3 EmulationStation theme for 4:3 resolutions
+# Art Book 4:3 EmulationStation theme for 640x480 Devices
 A simple theme for Emulation Station based on the look of a coffee table book.
 Built and tested on 351ELEC for the RG351V handheld.

 ## Previews